General Ill Feeling After Colonoscopy: 5 Causes & When to See a Doctor.

 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

-You don’t have to worry as long as you don’t have warning signs such as fever, bloody stool, and others. (see the red flags below).
+You don’t have to worry if you don’t have warning signs such as fever, bloody stool, etc. (see the red flags below).

 - Anesthesia after effects.

 - Side effects of vigorous colon preparation.